flightstats/hub/zookeeper/README.md

 ## overview

-The Hub uses Zookeepr for distributed state throughout a cluster.
+The Hub uses Zookeeper for distributed state throughout a cluster.
 The primary use is tracking the sequence ids of items in a channel.
 A secondary use is leader election.
 Zookeeper is run on dedicated hosts.